Retire from position at last, occupying Italian city (4,2)

 'position at last occupying italian city' is the wordplay.

-'at last' suggests the final letters.
+'at last' indicates one should take the final letters.

 'italian city' becomes 'turin' (Turin is a city in Italy).